Hi, my name is Anna, I live in Lancashire, England. This is blog documents my Roller Derby journey.

 The name is based on Captain Kathryn Janeway, my favourite Star Trek character.
 She is an intelligent, powerful and cultured Starefleet Captain who, when her ship is lost in space millions of light years from home, guides her crew safely home.
 Through everything she stays level headed and strong.
 She is also caring, loving and fun, she likes books, music and art… she is super super cool!

-Rumour has it that when her character was first being written, the writers disagreed completely about who she was as a person: half wanted her to be a sensitive, arthritic, creative, compassionate woman… the other half wanted her to be a powerful, cool, logical stalwart leader.
+Rumour has it that when her character was first being written, the writers disagreed completely about who she was as a person: half wanted her to be a sensitive, artistic, creative, compassionate woman… the other half wanted her to be a powerful, cool, logical stalwart leader.
 So ironically, it seems the reason Captain Janeway ends up having such a well rounded, complex personality is that the writers disagreed about which two dimensional kind of woman she should be.

 Why I hate(d) sport